-III.
+IV.
 Homeownership Set-Aside Programs

 The Bank will set-aside a portion of its annual AHP contribution each year to fund one or more Homeownership Set-Aside programs offered by the Bank pursuant to the Regulation.
-The Bank has established the following Homeownership Set-

-Aside programs: Individual Development and Empowerment Account (IDEA) and Workforce Initiative Subsidy for Homeownership (WISH).
-IDEA and WISH.
+The Bank has established the following Homeownership Set-Aside programs: Individual Development and Empowerment Account (IDEA) and program: Workforce Initiative Subsidy for Homeownership (WISH).

-A. Program Requirements for Individual Development and Empowerment Account (IDEA) and Workforce Initiative Subsidy for Homeownership (WISH)
+A. Program Requirements for IDEA and WISH